sporto/elm-tutorial/en/07-routing/02-routing.md

 We want three matchers:

-- One for an empty route which will resolve to `PlayersRoute`
+- One for the top route which will resolve to `PlayersRoute`
 - One for `/players` which will resolve to `PlayersRoute` as well
 - And one for `/players/id` which will resolve to `PlayerRoute id`